kicaj29/aws/S3/readme.md

     **Now Alice and Bob can see all the buckets:**
     ![014-s3-iam-policies.png](./images/014-s3-iam-policies.png)

-  * List root-level items, folders, and objects in the `jacek-test-iam-policies` bucket.
+  * List root-level items of the bucket, folders, and objects in the `jacek-test-iam-policies` bucket.
 To do so, Bob and Alice must have permission for the `s3:ListBucket` action on the `jacek-test-iam-policies` bucket.
 Create a new policy `test-jacek-s3-list-buckets` and attach it to the user group, unattach from the user group previous policy.

     To ensure that they see only the root-level content, you add a condition that users must specify an empty prefix in the request — that is, they are not allowed to double-click any of the root-level folders.
 Finally, you add a condition to require folder-style access by requiring user requests to include the delimiter parameter with the value "/"